-If dental wax doesn't solve the issue, you can always slightly modify your aligners to better fit around your gumsWith the advice of an orthodontist, you can smooth down problem areas on your aligners.
+If dental wax doesn't solve the issue, you can slightly modify your aligners to better fit around your gums.
+This solution is best done under the guidance of your dentist or orthodontist, but it is possible to smooth down problem areas on your aligners.

 What Are Some Other Remedies For Invisalign Sharp Edges & Irritation?